 The tarnished plant bug, Lygus lineolaris (Palisot de Beauvois), is the most important pest of cotton in Mississippi.
-In 2009, growers made an average of 6.5 foliar insecticide applications per acre for this pest alone, resulting in an average of nearly \$75/ac in control costs (Williams 2009).
+In 2009, growers made an average of 6.5 foliar insecticide applications per acre for this pest, resulting in an average of nearly \$75/ac in control costs (Williams 2009).
+In 2010, growers made an average of 5.4 foliar insecticide applications per acre for tarnished plant bug with an average control cost of nearly \$60/ac.
 The combination of tarnished plant bug control costs with other input costs such as technology fees, increased weed control costs for controlling glyphosate resistant weed species, and higher fuel and fertilize costs associated with rising energy costs make profitable cotton production difficult.
-The high input costs associated with cotton production make other cropping systems, such as soybeans and corn, more attractive to producers.
+The high input costs associated with cotton production make other cropping systems, such as sovbeans and corn, more attractive to producers.
 Tarnished plant bug feeding can begin as early as plant emergence and last until the early lint development of the last harvestable bolls (Layton 1995).
 Although tarnished plant bugs will feed on cotton for the entire season, economic damage is most likely to occur from first square through the early flowering stages of cotton growth (Black 1973).
 Resistance was found in field populations of tarnished plant bugs to the pyrethroids in 1994 (Snodgrass).
-Snodgrass (2009) also documented resistance among tarnished plant bugs to acephate.
+Snodgrass (2009) also documented resistance to acephate.
 Due to the increased numbers of insecticide applications and rising control costs, a sustainable management strategy needs to be developed that maximizes economic returns of cotton production.
 This study evaluates a cultural control method in an attempt to reduce in season foliar insecticide dependency to help alleviate input costs.